imathew/blog/content/posts/2023-02-04-favourite-songs-of-2022.md

 image: "/img/thebeths-expertinadyingfield.jpg"
 ---

-Back to a full list this year after not bothering with 2021.
+Ninety minutes of movie-length Matt-music for 2022 after not bothering last year.
 Yeah, there are a lot of similar sounds here, I'm pretty consistent.

-Keep on scrollin' for carefully curated Spotify and YouTube playlists!

 1. The Beths - Silence is Golden
 2. Death Cab for Cutie - Here to Forever